You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 1. Portfolio Homepage – Be Clear and Have an Obvious Navigation System

-To dig deep into a homepage of an online architecture portfolio, we brought you the website of Quinn Kissell.
+To dig deep into the homepage of an online architecture portfolio, we brought you the website of Quinn Kissell.

 Well-done: